-Both Amelia and Anna are trained in the SOS Picky Eating vs Problem Feeders approach and are passionate about children having access to high quality advice and interventions to help with what can be a stressful problem for families.
+Anna is trained in the SOS Picky Eating vs Problem Feeders approach and is passionate about children having access to high quality advice and interventions to help with what can be a stressful problem for families.
 Assessments and therapy can be offered to help children develop the range of foods they will eat, their oral motor skills and their sensory preferences.

 This approach is designed to be fun.
 It helps children who are limited in what they eat, find new foods scary or struggle with the motor skills or sensory aspects of eating.

 There are a range of additional assessments that can be used in conjunction with our clinical observation to help problem solve difficulties you or your child may be facing.

 Reports detailing the results of our assessments can be provided to you and shared with other professionals involved with your child.